 The Flamingo Balance Test is total body balance test, and forms part of the Eurofit Testing Battery.
+The test requires participants to stand on one leg on a beam, with the other leg flexed at the knee and the foot of this leg held close to the buttocks.
 This single leg balance test assesses the strength of the leg, pelvic, and trunk muscle as well as dynamic balance.

-- purpose: To assess the ability to balance successfully on a single leg.
+purpose: To assess the ability to balance successfully on a single leg.

-- equipment required: stopwatch, metal beam 50cm long, 5cm high and 3cm wide (the beam is stabilized by two supports at each end, and should have a non-slip surface)
+equipment required: stopwatch, metal beam 50cm long, 5cm high and 3cm wide (the beam is stabilized by two supports at each end, and should have a non-slip surface)

-- procedure: Stand on the beam with shoes removed.
+procedure: Stand on the beam with shoes removed.
 Keep balance by holding the instructor's hand.
 While balancing on the preferred leg, the free leg is flexed at the knee and the foot of this leg held close to the buttocks.
 Start the watch as the instructor lets go.
 Stop the stopwatch each time the person loses balance (either by falling off the beam or letting go of the foot being held).
 Start over, again timing until they lose balance.
 Count the number of falls in 60 seconds of balancing.
 If there are more than 15 falls in the first 30 seconds, the test is terminated and a score of zero is given.

-- Scoring: The total number of falls or loss of balance in 60 seconds is recorded.
+Scoring: The total number of falls or loss of balance in 60 seconds is recorded.
 Scoring tables are available in the Eurofit Manual.

 - The test is part of the Eurofit Testing Battery

 - Stork Balance Test — stand on the toes of one leg for as long as possible with the free leg resting on the inside of the opposite knee.